Overview of information privacy in Australia

 As stated under Australian Privacy Principle (APP) 12, federal public sector agencies provide access to personal information through the Freedom of Information Act 1982 (Cth) (‘FoI Act (Cth)’).

-However, section 41 of the FOI Act (Cth) exempts agencies from providing access to personal information if the Providing information to another person or institution as required by a contract or other legal process. involves an unreasonable disclosure of personal information – subject to the exception that a person cannot be denied access to documents containing their own personal information.
+However, section 41 of the FOI Act (Cth) exempts agencies from providing access to personal information if the disclosure involves an unreasonable disclosure of personal information – subject to the exception that a person cannot be denied access to documents containing their own personal information.

 A person dissatisfied by the decision of an agency or government minister regarding access to their personal information can apply to the Information Commissioner for a review.
 The request for review must be made within 60 days of being notified of the agency’s or minister’s decision.